refaktor/stepi/README.md

 ## Why Stepi?

 - **File-based**: All inputs and outputs are files - no information lost in UIs
+- **Just shell**: No new keybinding to learn, just use cat, echo, ls, grep ...
 - **Automation-friendly**: Easy to integrate into scripts and workflows
 - **Persistent**: Context and history preserved across sessions
 - **Unix philosophy**: Compose with pipes, scripts, and other tools